mike-yuhang-wu/mike-yuhang-wu.github.io/essays/project-one-diamond-matrix.md

 **Problem:** Many scenic spots on the Manoa campus go unnoticed.
 **Solution:** *Diamond Matrix: Manoa* is a treasure-hunt style web game that highlights interesting or beautiful campus locations on a map, encouraging students to visit them in person.
 By exploring these locations, players experience the variety of landscapes across the Manoa campus.

-Locations requiring restricted access, such as dorms, are excluded.
+Locations requiring special privilege to access, such as dorms, are excluded.
 Below is a sunset view from the Hale Aloha Tower dorm lounge, floor 11.

 <div>
     <img width="410px" class="rounded" src="../img/project-one-diamond-matrix/uhm-hale-aloha-tower-sunset.PNG">